Graduate Course Descriptions

 ENG 599: Independent Study

-This course allows individual pursuit in depth of a subject in English not covered within a regularly offered graduate course in English.
+This course allows in-depth, individual pursuit of a subject in English not covered within a regularly offered graduate course in English.
 Students in the M.A. program in English or the M.Ed. program in secondary education (English) may schedule this course for one to three (1-3) credits in a given semester.
 A maximum of six (6) credits of independent study is permitted in a student’s program.
 Permission of the chairperson of the English Department is required.